stonerainphilo/position_read_analyse_1.3/Dailylog.markdown

 About the whloe dictionary system:
     Unchangable at all.
 It needs too much of touble.
 Just Too Much.
     I might as well start a new folder whenever It is needed.

+#### 2025-3-5

+Try to rewrite the 'Readme' document, since the old version is USELESS.